-In 1995, a family with the name of Bezos invested $250,000 on a startup marketplace for books online out of Washington.
-The business was originally named “Cadabra Inc”, Jeff Bezos got the name from “Abracadabra!!!” which, he envisioned it to become the new “magic spell” for the future that lies on online shopping.
+In 1995, a family with Bezos invested $250,000 on a startup marketplace for books online out of Washington.
+The business was originally named “Cadabra Inc” Jeff Bezos got the name from “Abracadabra!!!” which he envisioned to become the new “magic spell” for the future that lies on online shopping.

 The company was re-branded “Amazon” later on to eliminate any mispronunciation or confusion.
-Amazon was an early hit, reaching 180,000 customer accounts and generating nearly $16 million in revenue its first year of business.
-By its second year, it had captured over 1 million customers and a revenue of $148 million in its second year.
+Amazon was an early hit, reaching 180,000 customer accounts and generating nearly $16 million in revenue in its first year of business.
+Its second year, it had captured over 1 million customers and a revenue of $148 million.

-In 1999, Amazon began expanding beyond books, offering products on their platform such as electronics and toys.
-And the result was, a massive sales success…
+In 1999, Amazon began expanding beyond books, offering products on their electronics and toys.
+And the result was a massive sales success…

 Today, Amazon sells virtually everything, generating billions of dollars a year!

 “What we need to do is always lean into the future; when the world changes around you and when it changes against you – what used to be a tailwind is now a headwind – you have to lean into that and figure out what to do because complaining isn’t a strategy.”

 ~ Jeff Bezos, Amazon Inc.

 Looks like it’s the end of the World for small business, right?
 Actually, no. Despite Amazon’s dominance in its industry, Amazon has done a unique thing: it has created a marketplace for sellers like you and me.